-What are the issues you face when coaching different generations?
-As it turns out, age matters.
-Why not join us for a fascinating day teasing out the big questions, exploring how your individual coaching can be more effective across the generations, and finding out how to coach intergenerationally.
+What are the issues you face when coaching or mentoring different generations?
+As it turns out, when you born can really influence how you see the world.
+Teasing out the big questions, exploring how your individual coaching or mentoring can be more effective across the generations can build your general awareness and strengthen your skill base.

 Baby-boomers.
 Digital natives.
 Generation X. Generation Y. Millennials.
 So many labels!
 So many ways of categorising people, of classifying the traits exhibited by groups, of stereotyping.
 As coaches we need to understand the mindset and cultural influences of each generation.